A33J/virtual-GPIO/README.md

 Main files:
   - VirtGPIO.ino (and its acompanying library files) essential - sketch for Arduino end.
   - virtGPIO.py essential library at Raspberry Pi or PC.
-  - collection of over 20 example python files demonstrating use of virtual GPIO.
+  - collection of example python files demonstrating use of virtual GPIO.

 Documentation on GPIO calls:  See http://virtgpio.blavery.com

-V0.9
+V0.9.5
-October 2014
+November 2014